-Join us for the 2019 Aid Budget Breakfast on the morning of Wednesday 3 April as Professor Stephen Howes presents on Australian aid and development policy in the context of the 2019-2020 federal budget.
+The 2019 Aid Budget Breakfast was held on the morning of Wednesday 3 April where Professor Stephen Howes, Director of the Development Policy Centre, presented on Australian aid and development policy in the context of the 2019-2020 federal budget.

 This seminar will comprise speakers who are recipients of Indonesia Project’s Research Travel Grants.

 In this seminar Timothy Watson will present his thesis proposal review on ‘Hysteresis and the Australian Economy’.

 ADB’s flagship economic publication Asian Development Outlook 2019 (ADO) provides a comprehensive analysis of macroeconomic issues in developing Asia and the Pacific, including growth projections by country and region.

 ANU College of Asia and the Pacific is Australia’s leading centre for research and teaching on the world’s most dynamic region.